bbauska/W3Cx-5of5/README.md

 <h5>1.3) Never declare a variable without the keyword var!</h5>

-JavaScript is sometimes an overly permissive language.
-We can make stupid errors that turn out to be very hard to detect.
-One such error occurs when we forgot to use the var keyword while declaring a local variable.
+<p>JavaScript is sometimes an overly permissive language.
+We can make
+stupid errors that turn out to be very hard to detect.
+One such error occurs when we forgot to use the var keyword while declaring a local variable.</p>

-In JavaScript 5 / ES5, a variable declared in a function without the var keyword, makes it a global variable.
+<p>In JavaScript 5 / ES5, a variable declared in a function without
+the var keyword, makes it a global variable.</p>

-<b>BEST PRACTICE: in JavaScript 5 / ES5, always use the keyword var when
+<p><b>BEST PRACTICE: in JavaScript 5 / ES5, always use the keyword var when
-declaring a global or a local variable.</b>
+declaring a global or a local variable.</b></p>

-<b>Better: use the keyword let if you target browsers that support
+<p><b>Better: use the keyword let if you target browsers that support
-JavaScript 6 or above.</b>
+JavaScript 6 or above.</b></p>

-Here is an example that shows what happens when you forget to use var or let while declaring a local variable:
+<p>Here is an example that shows what happens when you forget to use var or
+let while declaring a local variable:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 145. local and global variable scoping (126) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">